 Which brings me to the camera setup.
 While it does have a dual-camera system, the 2MP depth sensor adds very little value to the 108MP main camera.

-There are really only two areas where the phone stands out: the massive 6,500mAh battery and the 512GB of internal storage, both of which are very impressive for the price and something most competitors simply don’t offer.
-In fact, the Honor X7d is the most affordable phone to offer 512GB storage, despite its latest price jump.
+There are really only two areas where the phone stood out: the massive 6,500mAh battery and the 512GB of internal storage, the latter of which is no longer available.
+Sadly, Honor X7d’s days as the most affordable phone to offer 512GB of storage are over.

-So, if your top priorities are maximum battery life and storage, the X7d still makes sense.
+So, if your top prioritiy is maximum battery life, the X7d still makes sense.
 But if you’re looking for anything beyond that, the alternatives will likely be a better choice.

 Possible Alternatives